Contactify-AG/Contactify-CI/README.md

 ### shared-build-and-deploy-pr.yml

 This workflow calls the `shared-build-docker.yml` and `shared-deploy-pr.yml` workflows to deploy the specified application to an Azure AppService Slot, which it also creates based on the github event number.

+## Authentication

+To allow these workflows to update the deployments, we use "Federated Credentials".
+You find mor information here: https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect or in the wiki: https://contactify-ag.atlassian.net/wiki/spaces/DBC/pages/232423446/Deployments